gchudnov/w3c-css/README.md

 ```

+## Note
+> Please make sure your script [sleep for at least 1 second between requests](http://jigsaw.w3.org/css-validator/manual.html).
+> The CSS Validation service is a free, public service for all, your respect is appreciated.

 ## Arguments

 The first argument to the `validate` function can be either an URL or an `options` object.
 The only required option is `uri` or `text`; all others are optional.